narayan954/Acadmica/README.md

 8. Add an appropriate title and relevant description to your pull request explaining your changes and efforts done
 9. Make sure to edit the PR template

-10. Click on `Create Pull Request`.
+10. Click on `Create Pull Request`..

 # Add your details below:
 | Name | Branch | Year | Github ID |